-The King's School will move to a new £60-million campus on Alderley Road, Prestbury in the summer of 2020, providing state-of-the-art accommodation for all of our boys and girls aged 3 - 18.
-The project is currently on schedule for a handover on 25 May 2020.
+The King's School will move to a new £60-million campus on Alderley Road, Prestbury in the summer of 2020, providing state-of-the-art accommodation for boys and girls aged 3 - 18.
+The project is currently on schedule for a handover in July 2020.

-Headmaster Dr Hyde says: “We are extremely proud of our history and want to maintain the ethos of our school, but in fantastic new accommodation.
+Headmaster Dr Hyde says: “We are extremely proud of our history and are looking forward to a new chapter, in fantastic new accommodation.
 Our intention is to deliver an outstanding educational establishment with facilities that match and enhance our already excellent academic, cultural and sporting reputation.
 Importantly, we will not increase the size of our pupil roll, maintaining small class sizes so as to continue to deliver our 'small school feel'.”

 At the heart of the community